macman123/plasmid_network_analysis/readme.txt

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-This readme file and acompanying scripts are a guide to construct and analyse bacterial plasmid networks with OSLOM community detection algorithm.
+This readme file and acompanying scripts are a guide to construct and analyse bacterial plasmid networks with the OSLOM community detection algorithm.
 It is directly related to work presented in:

 	Acman, M., van Dorp, L., Santini, J. M., & Balloux, F. (2019).
 Large-scale network analysis captures biological features of bacterial plasmids. bioRxiv, 785212.